Primary

 At Lumio Private School, we offer a bespoke international curriculum for Grades 1–5, underpinned by our accreditation as a Cambridge International School to provide a strong academic foundation for every child.

-Our English programme focuses on literacy, critical thinking, and communication, emphasising expressive and reception language skills across all subjects.
-We provide English as a Second Language (ESL) support to help non-native speakers fully engage with the curriculum.
+Our English programme focuses on literacy, critical thinking, and communication, emphasising expressive and receptive language skills across all subjects.
+Literacy skills are deepened and brought to life through our Project-Based learning making English purposeful and engaging.

 Mathematics